aridiosilva/git/README.md

 ### Issue

 GitHub has a feature called Issues that can be used to discuss features, track bugs, or both.
 Example usage: “You’re right, the login doesn’t work on an iPhone.
-Could you create an issue on GitHub documenting the steps to replicate the bug?”
+Could you create an issue on GitHub documenting the steps to replicate the bug?”.

+Issues are used to track todos, bugs, feature requests, and more.
+As issues are created, they’ll appear here in a searchable and filterable list.
+To get started, you should create an issue.

 ### Wiki